Frederick Clarkson

 Frederick Clarkson is an American journalist and public speaker in the fields of politics and religion.
 He is the author of Eternal Hostility: The Struggle Between Theocracy and Democracy (1997, ISBN 1-56751-088-4); editor of Dispatches from the Religious Left: The Future of Faith and Politics in America (2008, ISBN 978-0-9788431-8-2); and co-author of Challenging the Christian Right: The Activist’s Handbook (1992) for which he and his co-author were named among the "Media Heroes of 1992" by the Institute for Alternative Journalism.
 They were described as "especially brave at taking on powerful institutions and persistent about getting stories out...journalists and activists who persevere in fighting censorship and protecting the First Amendment," and "understanding the Christian Right's recent strategy of stealth politics early on, and or doggedly tracking its activities across the U.S." He has also published articles with Salon.com, Ms. magazine, The Christian Science Monitor, The Public Eye, and other publications.

 He is best known in recent years for breaking the story of, and his follow-up reporting on Project Blitz, a national Christian Right state legislative campaign, in the online magazine Religion Dispatches.

-His notable interviews as a journalist have been with former U.S. Secretary of Labor Robert Reich in In These Times; and, comedy writer Jane Bussmann, Sudanese Anglican Bishop Andudu Adam Elnail, John C. Dorhauer, General Minister and President of the United Church of Christ, and historian John Ragosta in Religion Dispatches.
+His notable interviews as a journalist have been with former U.S. Secretary of Labor Robert Reich in In These Times, comedy writer Jane Bussmann, Sudanese Anglican Bishop Andudu Adam Elnail, General Minister and President of the United Church of Christ John C. Dorhauer, and historian John Ragosta in Religion Dispatches.